joomla/jissues/README.md

 From this point, you can setup your database in one of two ways:

-*Option 1*
+*Preferred*

+1. From a command prompt, run the script located at cli/installer.php to set up your database

+- This option will prompt you for the creation of an Administrative user account.

+*Alternate*

+If you are in an environment where you cannot execute PHP scripts from the command line, you can set up your database with the following steps:

 1. Open `/sql/mysql.sql` and do a find/replace from `#__` to whatever your prefix is, and save
 2. Import the SQL into your database
+3. You can optionally import the sample data found at `/sql/sampledata.sql` by repeating steps 1 and 2 with this file

 - When using this option, you will need to manually create an Adminstrative user account.

-*Option 2*

-1. From a command prompt, run the script located at cli/installer.php to set up your database

 After setting up your database, verify the installation is successful by doing the following:

 1. View site in browser to verify setup
 2. Open a console a execute cli/retrieveissues.php to get the open issues from GitHub.

-- This option will prompt you for the creation of an Administrative user account.

 Support & Discussion
 ===============